-An employment agreement for an individual employee can be verbal, written in a document such as an email, letter, or job offer letter.
-The offer of employment can be implied in a meeting or interview or written into a formal, official employment contract.
+An employment agreement for an individual employee can be a verbal exchange, written email, or job offer letter.
+The offer of employment can be implied in an interview or written in a formal, official employment contract.

 For example, employment can be:

-- An hourly part-time job that is paid a certain dollar amount for each hour worked.
+- An hourly part-time job that is paid a specific dollar amount for each hour worked

-- Full-time employment in which individuals receive a salary and benefits from an employer for performing a whole job.
+- Full-time employment in which individuals receive a salary and benefits from an employer for performing the tasks required by a particular position

-As long as the employer is covering his end of the responsibility to pay the employee and the employee wants to continue to work for his employer, the employment relationship will continue.
+As long as the employer upholds their agreement to pay the employee—and pay on time—and the employee wishes to continue working for the employer, the employment typically continues.

-In the United States, much of an employment relationship between an employer and employee is governed by the needs, profitability, and management philosophy of the employer.
-The employment relationship is also driven by the availability of employees in the marketplace and the expectations of employees about their employers of choice.
+Much of the employment relationship between an employer and employee is governed by the employer's needs, profitability, and management philosophy.
+The employment relationship is also driven by the availability of employees and their expectations.

-Government entities like the Department of Labor (at both the federal and state levels) are also available to employees.
+Federal, state, and local government entities such as the Department of Labor are also available to employees.
 These organizations are tasked with tracking job statistics and can assist employees in disputes with their employers.